-GEARS April 2018.
+GEARS July 2020.
 GEARS is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is distributed with the understanding the publisher is not engaged in rendering legal, accounting or other professional service.
 If legal advice or other expert assistance, is required, the services of a competent professional person should be sought from a Declaration of Principles jointly adopted by a Committee of the American Bar Association and Committee of Publishers.
 GEARS also welcomes articles submitted by members of the industry.
 GEARS considers all articles for publication that contribute positively to the welfare of the transmission industry, and reserves the right to edit all articles it publishes.
 If you would like to submit an article to GEARS, include background information about the author and a telephone number where he/she may be reached.
 If you want submissions returned, enclose a self-addressed, stamped envelope.

 In This Issue

 - The Best of Times… The Worst of Times

 - TIPM Problems!
 Intermittent Fail Safe, Codes, Related Concerns and Solutions

 - 66RFE, Are Your Plugs in Place?

 - An Introduction to the 2020 10-Speed Allison

 - Programming: Part V – Vehicles from Asia

 - Google is King and Mobile is Prince!